kenwals/Wildlife-Rescue/README.md

 ### Known issues

-#### Pagination orientation problem
+#### Pagination links section orientation problem

 For Pagination, I am using flask-paginate.
 At the time this project was being developed, this module didn't appear to support Bootstrap5.
 So I have had to configure it to Bootstrap4.
-I use CSS to hide a "Current Page" label section that was showing unexpectedly.
+I use CSS to hide a "Current Page" label section that was showing unexpectedly in the pagination links section which appears at the bottom of the cases page.
 A Bootstrap offset container is also used as I was unable to centre align the pagination links otherwise.
+On mobile devices, the pagination links are still a bit unbalanced.

 #### Linting False warning messages that can be ignored